smao-astro/PPDONet/README.md

 We develop a tool, which we name Protoplanetary Disk Operator Network (PPDONet), that can predict the solution of disk-planet interactions in protoplanetary disks in real-time.
 We base our tool on Deep Operator Networks (DeepONets), a class of neural networks capable of learning non-linear operators to represent deterministic and stochastic differential equations.
 With PPDONet we map three scalar parameters in a disk-planet system -- the Shakura & Sunyaev viscosity $\alpha$, the disk aspect ratio $h_0$, and the planet-star mass ratio $q$ -- to steady-state solutions of the disk surface density, radial velocity, and azimuthal velocity.
 We demonstrate the accuracy of the PPDONet solutions using a comprehensive set of tests.
 Our tool is able to predict the outcome of disk-planet interaction for one system in less than a second on a laptop, speeding the calculation by many orders of magnitude compared with conventional numerical solvers.
 A public implementation of PPDONet is available at \url{https://github.com/smao-astro/PPDONet}.

+## Web app demo

+We have developed a web app demo for PPDONet.
+Please visit [this link](https://ppdonet-1.herokuapp.com) to try it out!

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.